 Error codes

-"WAIT": The compact disc auto changer unit may be too hot due to temperature.
-Allow the auto changer to cool down.
+"WAIT": The compact disc player unit may be too hot due to temperature.
+Allow the player to cool down.

 "Err 1": The disc may be dirty, damaged or inserted incorrectly (up-side down).
 Clean disc and re-insert.